-- Students interested in graduate studies (i.e., a MSc or PhD degree) should take more than the minimum required credits at the 300- and 400- levels, and should especially consider taking a directed study course at the 400 level (i.e., AUMAT 495 or AUPHY 495). - AUSTA 215 is strongly recommended. - (3) Most senior courses (200-level and above) are taught in alternate years only (or possibly even more rarely, depending on student demand). - AUMAT 340 and AUPHY 340 require a prerequisite sequence of computing science courses, AUCSC 110 and 120.
+- Students interested in graduate studies (i.e., a MSc or PhD degree) should take more than the minimum required credits at the 300 and 400 levels, and should especially consider taking a directed study course at the 400 level (i.e., AUMAT 495 or AUPHY 495). - (2) AUSTA 215 is strongly recommended. - (3) Most senior courses (200-level and above) are taught in alternate years only (or possibly even more rarely, depending on student demand).